Verification Policies

 • The certificate is trusted

 NOTE: SHAKEN only ensures the calling number is not spoofed.
-SHAKEN does not determine if a call has a malicious intent.
-In other words, SHAKEN cannot decide if a call is likely to be fraudulent or spam.
-A call’s risk for being fraudulent or spam can be evaluated through an additional analytics function such as ClearIP’s Fraud Control, Shield Database, or Reputation Policies in conjunction with the use of SHAKEN.
+SHAKEN Verification does not determine if a call is likely to be fraudulent or SPAM.
+In other words, SHAKEN cannot decide if a call is likely to be fraudulent or SPAM.
+A call’s risk for being fraudulent or SPAM can be evaluated through additional analytics functions such as ClearIP’s Fraud Control, Shield Database, or Reputation Policies in conjunction with the use of SHAKEN.

 Setup